-Risk appetite is an integral element of our business and capital planning processes through our Risk Committee and Enterprise Wide Risk Management Committee.
+Risk appetite is an integral element of our business and capital planning processes through our Risk Committee and Risk Management Committee.
 We use our risk appetite processes to promote appropriate alignment of risk, capital and performance tactics, while also considering risk capacity and appetite constraints from both financial and non-financial risks.
-Our Risk Committee, in collaboration with our Enterprise Wide Risk Management Committee, approves our risk appetite on an annual basis, or more frequently, as needed to reflect changes in the risk environment, with the goal of ensuring that our risk appetite remains consistent with our strategic plans and business operations, regulatory environment and our shareholders' expectations.
+Our Risk Committee, in collaboration with our Risk Management Committee, approves our risk appetite on an annual basis, or more frequently, as needed to reflect changes in the risk environment, with the goal of ensuring that our risk appetite remains consistent with our strategic plans and business operations, regulatory environment and our shareholders' expectations.
 Reports relating to our risk appetite and strategic plans, and our ongoing monitoring thereof, are regularly presented to our various management-level risk oversight and planning committees and to the Risk Committee of our board of directors.

-As noted above, we have an Enterprise Wide Risk Management Committee comprised of key members of senior management.
-The purpose of this committee is to provide regular oversight of specific areas of risk within the tolerances and framework established by our Risk Committee and board of directors.
-The Chairman of our Enterprise Wide Risk Management Committee reports on a regular basis to the Risk Committee of our board of directors regarding our enterprise-wide risk profile and other significant risk management issues.
-Our Chief Risk Officer is responsible for the design and implementation of our enterprise-wide risk management strategy and framework and through his work with other senior associates seeks to ensure the coordinated and consistent implementation of risk management initiatives and strategies on a day-to-day basis.
+As noted above, we have a Risk Management Committee that provides regular oversight of specific areas of risk within the tolerances and framework established by our Risk Committee and board of directors.
+The Chief Risk Officer, as Chairman of our Risk Management Committee, reports on a regular basis to the Risk Committee of our board of directors regarding our enterprise-wide risk profile and other significant risk management issues.
+The materials presented to the Risk Committee summarize our risk profile as well as critical and emerging risks; detail all material instances where the Chief Risk Officer's assessment of risk differs from that of our senior management; highlight instances where risks exceed the Risk Committee's previously-established risk appetite tolerance levels; and discuss management actions and strategies in place to ensure risks are addressed and return to levels within our risk appetite tolerances.
+Our Chief Risk Officer also reports to the Risk Committee of the board of directors on the effectiveness of the design and implementation of our enterprise-wide risk management strategy and framework and his work with other senior associates to ensure the coordinated and consistent implementation of risk management initiatives and strategies on a day-to-day basis.

 Various departments within Pinnacle Bank, working with our Chief Risk Officer, are responsible for developing policies and procedures to effectively monitor risks within their areas.
 Our compliance department is responsible for developing policies and procedures and monitoring our compliance with applicable laws and regulations.
-Our information technology department is responsible for maintaining a risk assessment of our information and cybersecurity risks and ensuring appropriate controls are in place to manage and control such risks, including designing appropriate testing plans to ensure the integrity of information and cybersecurity controls as discussed more fully in Item 1C.
-Cybersecurity in Part I, Item 1 elsewhere in this Form 10-K. Further, our internal audit function performs an independent assessment of our internal controls environment and plays an integral role in testing the operation of the internal controls systems and reporting findings to management and our Audit Committee.
+Our information technology department is responsible for maintaining a risk assessment of our information and cybersecurity risks and ensuring appropriate controls are in place in an effort to manage and control such risks, including designing appropriate testing plans to ensure the integrity of information and cybersecurity in Part I, Item 1 elsewhere in this Annual Report on Form 10-K. Further, our internal audit function performs an independent assessment of our internal controls environment and plays an integral role in testing the operation of the internal controls systems and reporting findings to management and our Audit Committee.

 Additionally, we have various management committees monitoring and implementing policies to effectively monitor risk.
 Our Climate Sustainability management committee established in 2022 monitors the risk of compliance with applicable climate sustainability regulations as well as the physical and transition risks of our company.
 The Corporate Social Responsibility management committee is responsible for managing and implementing policy regarding certain Human Capital Risk both from an associate perspective as well as a supplier perspective.
-Additionally, our Enterprise Wide Risk Management Committee regularly assesses our enterprise-wide risk profile and key and emerging risk issues.
+Additionally, our Risk Management Committee regularly assesses our enterprise-wide risk profile and key and emerging risk issues.